IntelRealSense/librealsense/examples/callback/readme.md

 ## Overview

 This sample demonstrates how to configure the camera for streaming frames using the pipeline's callback API.
-This API is recommended when streaming high frequency data such as IMU (Inertial measurement unit) since the callback is invoked immediately once the a frame is ready.
+This API is recommended when streaming high frequency data such as IMU ([Inertial measurement unit](https://en.wikipedia.org/wiki/Inertial_measurement_unit)) since the callback is invoked immediately once the a frame is ready.
-This sample prints a frame counter for each stream, the code demonstrates how it can be done with correctly by synchronizing the callbacks.
+This sample prints a frame counter for each stream, the code demonstrates how it can be done correctly by synchronizing the callbacks.

 ## Expected Output
 ![rs-callback](https://user-images.githubusercontent.com/18511514/48921401-37a0c680-eea8-11e8-9ab4-18e566d69a8a.PNG)